-The Raggeds Wilderness was designated as a Wilderness Area by the United States Congress in 1980.
+Located close to Crested Butte, the Raggeds Wilderness was designated as a national wilderness area by the United States Congress in 1980.
 It now contains over 64,000 acres of land, all of which is located in Colorado.
-The Raggeds Wilderness spans across the White River and Gunnison National Forests and it is managed by the United States Forest Service.

 Season: Year round